Information and advice to help my child / young person who is having difficulty understanding, talking or communicating

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know how to help my young child who struggles to understand, talk or communicate"
+The resources here will help you reach the outcome: "I know how to help my baby's early communication development or where to seek extra help."

 Click the star icon next to the items you want to save and view them in your pathway